 Notice that the multiplication in the denominator resulted in a “differences of two squares” simplification that cleared the square roots from the denominator.
 That final term is a fully rationalized and fully simplified version of the original.

-Having read these posts, you may want to give the three practice questions at the top of this article another try, before reading the explanations below.
-If you have any questions on this procedure, please ask them in the comments sections below!
+Having read these posts about dividing by square roots, you may want to give the three practice questions at the top of this article another try, before reading the explanations below.
+If you have any questions on dividing by square roots or the explanations below, please ask them in the comments sections!
+And good luck conquering these during your GMAT!

 Practice question explanations